East Scrafton

-East Scrafton is a hamlet in the Yorkshire Dales in the county of North Yorkshire, England.
-It is about 3 mi south-west of Leyburn.
+East Scrafton is a hamlet in Coverdale in North Yorkshire, England, about 3 mi south-west of Leyburn, in the civil parish of Caldbergh with East Scrafton.

+From 1974 to 2023 the area was part of the district of Richmondshire; it is now administered by the unitary North Yorkshire Council.

+The name Scrafton comes from Old English and means "farmstead near a hollow".
 There is also a larger West Scrafton to the south.

-From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

-The name Scrafton comes from Old English and means farmstead near a hollow.